External Docker volumes

 docker volume rm my_external_volume

-You must remove any container using the volume before deleting it.
+You must stop every container that mounts the volume before you can delete it.

 zip -r filebrowser_app.zip ./